daimonie/blogging/presentation/eucloud_digital_commons.md

 Critics might argue that a public cloud would lag behind hyperscalers in innovation and cost efficiency.
 That's true — at first.
 But public value isn't measured quarterly, and sovereignty compounds.
 By embracing open source software, innovation is kept at a level similar to what hyperscalers already do — embrace open source initiatives, integrate them into a cohesive whole, and market it as an innovation.

 Sovereignty requires openness.
 Paradoxically, the most independent infrastructure will be built from global collaboration and open-source software — the very antithesis of national isolation.
 A sovereign cloud isn't about isolation — it's about accountability.
 Just as our dikes protect the land, an open, public cloud protects our data.
 This sovereignty requires more than openness—it requires technical autonomy.

+Critics often worry about government surveillance.
+But unlike commercial 'black boxes,' a public cloud based on open source is a 'glass house.'
+The code, security protocols, and encryption standards are public.
+Trust isn't requested; it is verified.
+Citizens and watchdogs can audit the system to ensure the state provides the infrastructure, but the citizen retains the keys.

 Legal safeguards can't enforce technical autonomy, because the data is still hosted on US servers.
 This autonomy is further undermined by the regulatory risks outlined earlier—the CLOUD Act and its geopolitical implications, as demonstrated by the International Criminal Court case.
 Regulation is reactive and slow; infrastructure should be proactive and strategic.
 You can't regulate your way into owning the electricity grid, you must build it.